 The 2020-2021 Academic Year Begins, Reuniting Classmates

 After nearly six months away from campus, and following many weeks of planning during the spring and summer, Austin Prep welcomed students back to campus on Tuesday, September 8th for the first day of classes.
 Students in Cohort A participated in on campus learning, while classmates in Cohort B joined classrooms remotely.
 On Thursday, September 10th, students in Cohort B were on campus and Cohort A participated remotely.
 Cohorts rotated weekly with a specific cohort on campus three days one week, followed by two days the next week.
-To view photos from the first week of class, click here.

 Austin Prep administrators worked throughout the summer to recreate, reframe, and reimagine life on campus to keep the Austin Prep community as safe as possible during the global pandemic.
 During this short period of time, every aspect of school operations – from campus arrival and dismissal, to dining hall protocol, and academic schedules – were reevaluated with the health and safety of community members the priority.